Home / Latin America & Caribbean / Mexico / Esquites (Mexican Corn Salad/Cup)

 • Steaming hot corn from the pot

-Heat is crucial for food safety, killing most common bacteria.
+Heat is crucial for maintaining food quality and reducing the potential for bacterial activity.
 Ensure the corn served is genuinely hot.

 • Fresh appearance of creamy condiments (Mayo/Crema)